luissiqmaia/Desafio-02-Conceitos-do-Node.js/README.md

   Após clonar o modelo da aplicação execute um dos seguintes comandos na interface de linha de comando para instalar todas as dependências do projeto, conforme o pacote de gerenciamento instalado: **yarn** ou **npm install**.
 Por padrão, a aplicação será executada utilizando a porta **3333**.
 Caso deseje altera-lá, acesse o arquivo **app.js** na pasta pricipal do projeto para executar essa ação.

   #### Model of application
   After cloning the application template carry out one of following commands in the Command Line Interface (CLI) to install all project dependencies, according to the installed pack management: **yarn** ou **npm install**.
 By default, the application will be carry out using the door **3333**.
-If you want change it, access the file **app.js** in project rrot folder project for carry out this action.
+If you want change it, access the file **app.js** in project root folder project for carry out this action.

   <h3 align="center">